ajmeyghani/angular2-intro-book/manuscript/chapter1-typescript.md

 ## Modules

-- In TypeScript you can use modules to organize your code, and expose functionalities for others to use.
+- In TypeScript you can use modules to organize your code, avoid polluting the global space, and expose functionalities for others to use.
-- Modules can be internal and external
+- Multiple modules can be defined in the same file.
+However, it makes more sense to keep on module per file
-- They can be split into different files and references from other files.
+- If you want, you can split a single module across multiple files
+- If you decide to split a module across different files, this is how you would do it:
+    - Create the module file: `mymodule.ts` and declare your module there: `module MyModule {}`
+    - Create another file: `mymodule.ext1.ts` and on top of the file add: `/// <reference path="mymodule.ts" />`.
+Then in the file, you can use the same name of the module and add more stuff to it: `module MyModule { // other stuff... }`
+    - Then in your main file, you need two things on top of the file:
+        - `/// <reference path="mymodule.ts" />`
+        - `/// <reference path="mymodule.ext1.ts" />`
+    - Then, you can use the name of your module to refer to the symbols defined: `MyModule.something`, `MyModule.somethingElse`
+- TypeScript has two system: one used internally and the other used externally
+- External modules are used if your app uses CommonJS or AMD modules.
+Otherwise, you can use TypeScript's internal module system
+- Using TypeScript's internal module system, you can:
-- A module is define using the `module` keyword.
-The module definition goes inside curly braces: `module MyModule { ... }`
+    - use the `module` keyword to define a module: `module MyModule { ... }`
+    - split modules into different files that contribute to a single module
+    - use the `/// <reference path="File.ts" />` tag to tell the compiler how files are related to each other when modules are split across files
+- Using TypeScript's external module system:
+    - you cannot use the `module` keyword.
+The `module` keyword is used only by the internal module system.
+    - instead of the `reference` tag, you can use the `import` keyword to define the relationship between modules
+    - you can import symbols using the file name: `import mymodule = require('mymodule')`